-Preference Points: This program offers preference points for Section 3 and Promise Zones.
+Preference Points: This NOFO offers 2 points for Promise Zones.

-Program Office: Healthy Homes and Lead Hazard Control
+Program Office: Office of Lead Hazard Control and Healthy Homes

-Agency Contacts: Questions regarding specific program requirements for this NOFO should be directed to Yolanda.A.Brown@hud.gov.
-Persons with hearing or speech impairments may access this number via TTY by calling the toll free Federal Relay Service at 800-877-8339.
+Agency Contact: Questions regarding specific program requirements for this NOFO should be directed to Yolanda.A.Brown@hud.gov.
+Persons with hearing or speech impairments may access this number via TTY by calling the toll-free Federal Relay Service at 800-877-8339.
 Please note that HUD staff cannot assist applicants in preparing their applications.